gato-gto/tracelog/README.md

 ### Functions

-1. `create_packet(host, ttl, protocol, port)`: Creates a packet based on the specified protocol and IP version.
-2. `send_probe(host, ttl, timeout, protocol, port)`: Sends a packet with the specified TTL and returns the response.
+1. `send_packet(host, protocol, port, ttl, timeout)`: Sends a packet with the specified protocol, port, and TTL, and returns the response.
-3. `send_probe_with_semaphore(host, ttl, timeout, protocol, port, semaphore)`: Sends a probe with a semaphore to limit concurrency.
-4. `traceroute(host, timeout, max_hops, protocol, port, semaphore)`: Performs traceroute to the specified host.
+2. `traceroute(host, protocol, port, max_hops, timeout)`: Performs traceroute to the specified host and returns the result.
-5. `pad_string(string, width)`: Pads a string to ensure it has the correct width.
-6. `print_row(values, file)`: Prints a row of the table.
-7. `remove_previous_duplicates(lst)`: Removes previous duplicates, keeping only the last occurrence.
+3. `get_column_width(index)`: Returns the column width by index.
+4. `print_headers(headers)`: Prints the table headers.
+5. `print_values(values)`: Prints the table values.
-8. `main(endpoint, interval, timeout, max_hops, count, protocol, output_file, port)`: Main function to execute traceroute and print/log the results.
+6. `main(endpoint, interval, protocol, port, max_hops, iterations, output_file)`: Main function to execute traceroute and print/log the results.

 ### Logic

 1. The script resolves the domain name to an IP address.
 2. It performs traceroute by sending packets with increasing TTL values.
 3. It records the IP addresses and RTT (Round Trip Time) for each hop.
-4. It removes previous duplicates of IP addresses, keeping only the last occurrence.
-5. It outputs the results to the console or logs them to a file.
+4. It outputs the results to the console or logs them to a file.
-6. It highlights packet losses in red using the `colorama` library.
+5. It highlights packet losses in red using the `colorama` library for console output.

 ## Example Output